hapijs/hapi/docs/Reference.md

           expire.
 Cannot be used together with `expiresIn`.

     - `auth` - authentication configuration.
 Value can be:
-        - a string with the name of an authentication strategy registered with `server.auth()`.
+        - a string with the name of an authentication strategy registered with `server.auth.strategy()`.
         - a boolean where `false` means no authentication, and `true` sets to the default authentication strategy which is available only when a single strategy is configured.
         - an object with: